pkhuong/pkhuong.github.io/source/_posts/2022-02-28-one-bit-twist.markdown

 one) in the initial input, and `xor`ing that last character with the newly derived one before looking up the result in a random table.

-Given a character size of \\(c\\) bits, the additional character is generated with a \\(c \times c\\)-bit look-up table for each character in the input.
+Given characters of size \\(s\\) bits, the additional character is generated with an \\(s \times s\\)-bit look-up table for each original character in the input.
 When the result size is shorter than the word size (e.g., a 56-bit output on 64-bit machines), we can conveniently find this additional character in unused output bits.
 Otherwise, we must perform double the lookups.
 In C, the general case might look like the following.

 {% codeblock tabulation.c %}
 uint64_t